 Commonly, modafinil is prescribed to treat a number of psychological conditions.
 But, its effectiveness as a cognitive enhancer leads many to use it to manage and get ahead in both their professional and personal lives.
 Here are just a few examples of individuals who can benefit.

 Modafinil increases the ability to focus over long periods of time.
 It has positive effects on memory retention and recall.
 It also boosts motivation.
-As such, modafinil makes it easier for students to focus on their studies and helps them retain information much quicker.
+As such, drugs like modafinil makes it easier for students to focus on their studies and helps them retain information much quicker.

 Whether it’s an entrepreneur or an ambitious employee, modafinil is famous for creating a “glued-to-the-chair” effect.
 It makes the brain eliminate distractions and merely concentrate on whatever task is at hand.

 Professional gaming is the same as any other sport.
 You need focus, fast reaction times and the ability to stay sharp in critical moments.
 In addition to those benefits, modafinil also boosts creativity, potentially resulting in original strategies not expected by opponents.

 The Downsides of Modafinil